 Since many Shopify sites use lots of images, looking into lazy loading makes sense in a large number of instances.
-This can improve performance as all of your site’s images won’t load at once, only as a user scrolls down the page.
+This can speed up your Shopify website as all of your site’s images won’t load at once, only as a user scrolls down the page.

 If you’re interested in implementing lazy loading, Shopify has pretty good help documentation around this.
 We’ve had the best success for our clients by working with our developers to implement the lazysizes library.

 A Shopify store is using a huge number of apps and third party resources.
 This is resulting in a large number of requests the browser must make

 Similar to WordPress plugins, Shopify has “Apps” that easily allow site owners to add functionality to their websites without the need for a developer background.
 Apps are a fantastic way to augment your site’s abilities.
 The same goes for any additional third party scripts.

 However, remember that these additions come at a performance cost.

 Every time you add apps or scripts to your website, this adds to the total number of requests your site is making.
 Additionally, the size of these scripts should be taken into consideration.
 Too many apps or third party codes can decrease the performance of your Shopify store.

 An example of a Shopify store that utilizes a large number of third party tracking codes

 Because these resources can hurt site performance, it’s important to regularly review all of the tracking code, Shopify Apps and any other third party resource you’re using.
 We find that it’s helpful to have an honest conversation with your marketing and development team.
 Asking these five questions about each resource can be helpful to make a decision on it: